xXleowXx/gitlab-charts/doc/charts/nginx/README.md

 ### Global Settings

 We share some common global settings among our charts.
-See the [Globals Documentation][globals] for common configuration options.
+See the [Globals Documentation][globals] for common configuration options, such as GitLab and Registry hostnames.

-Within the global settings is where you will configure your GitLab and Registry hostnames.

 ### Configuring the Service